cryptovash/honeypool-core/README.md

-# HoneyHNYP v3 - Pods Smart Contracts
+# HoneyPool - Smart Contracts

 The smart contracts are a smart contract collection for HoneyPool.